Ludwig Wolff (general, born 1886): Reichswehr

-To May 1, 1924 Wolff became a company commander in the 9th (Prussian) Infantry Regiment appointed whose fortunes he led until the end of January 1927.
-He then worked until the end of September in 1930 in the General Staff of group commands 2, from October 1930 to the end of September 1933 the staff of Artillery Leader I and from 1 October 1933 to the end of February the 1934 Staff of the 11th (Saxon) Infantry Regiment used.
+On 1 May 1924 Wolff became a company commander in the 9th (Prussian) Infantry Regiment appointed whose fortunes he led until the end of January 1927.
+He then worked until the end of September in 1930 in the General Staff of group commands 2, from October 1930 to the end of September 1933 the staff of Artillery Leader I, and from 1 October 1933 to the end of February 1934 the Staff of the 11th (Saxon) Infantry Regiment used.

 Wehrmacht

-On March 1, 1934 Wolff joined the nascent air force and was under construction there at first by the end of this month in the Ministry of Aviation incorporated.
+On 1 March 1934 Wolff joined the nascent air force and was under construction there at first by the end of this month in the Ministry of Aviation incorporated.
 On 1 April 1934 he was appointed chief of staff of the air circuit commands V, which post he held until the end of September 1937.
 He was from 1 November 1936 at the same time deputy commander of the atmosphere V. Then he was from 1 October 1937 to the end of June 1938 Higher flier commander 5 and thereafter from 1 July 1938 to 31 March 1939 the commander 5 Air Division.